RED LIGHT CAMERAS

 The contract provided:

-The new contract also says: "Definitions.
+That contract also said: "Definitions.
 'Warning Period' means a period after the Installation Date of the first intersection approach..."
 (Emphasis added.)
 See Defect # 6.

 On the council